Lechaina

-Lechaina (Λεχαινά) is a town and a former municipality in Elis, West Greece, Greece.
+Lechaina (Λεχαινά) is a town and a former municipality in Elis, Greece.
 Since the 2011 local government reform it is part of the municipality Andravida-Kyllini, of which it is the seat and a municipal unit.
 The municipal unit has an area of 94.567 km^{2}.
 It is situated 39 km north of the city of Pyrgos, and 60 km southwest of Patras.

 Geography

 The area of the municipal unit Lechaina stretches from the flatlands on the Ionian Sea coast to the hills around the Pineios reservoir in the east.
 The main land use is agriculture.
 The lagoon Kotychi, connected with the Ionian Sea, is located in the northern part of Lechaina.
 Lechaina has a railway station on the line Patras-Kalamata.
 The principal streams are Andravida Creek and Melissos.
 The Greek National Road 9 Patras-Pylos runs through Lechaina.

 Subdivisions

 The municipal unit Lechaina is subdivided into the following communities (constituent villages in brackets):